Who is Ford Credit?

 1 American Rd

 Dearborn, MI 48126

 Should I contact or pay Ford Credit?

-The best way to deal with Ford Credit Collections is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Ford Credit for millions of clients nationwide.
+The most effective way to deal with Ford Credit Collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Ford Credit on behalf of their clients.

 Will Ford Credit sue me or garnish my wages?

 Ford Credit is entitled to take various actions to recover unpaid debts.
 If you default on your payments for an auto loan, lease, or any other credit product offered by Ford Credit, the company can initiate a repossession of the vehicle.
 This is usually the first step they take when the borrower defaults, as it directly involves the collateral tied to the loan.

 However, if the money received from selling the repossessed vehicle is not sufficient to cover the outstanding debt, Ford Credit can take further actions.
 These may include suing the borrower for the remaining balance, also known as a deficiency balance.

 If they are successful in their lawsuit and obtain a judgment against you, they could potentially garnish your wages or levy your bank account, depending on the laws in your state.